This weekend we heeded the “U-Rah-Rah Rah” cries of Wartburg College’s homecoming.

 Although I majored in Public Relations, we never discussed social media.
 Wartburg joined the Facebook network in 2005 and no one seemed to foresee the role it would play in business marketing.

-This commemorates the first time it ever occurred to me to take a picture of food.
+Only once it ever occurred to me to take a picture of food.
+I wrote my friend’s name Leo on a plate with condiments at Perkins.
 Our early flip phone cameras took horrible photos and most of us lacked the internet plans to share them.

-Now, I juggle ten social media platforms and find myself saying, “My how times have changed,” more often than I’d like.
+Now, I juggle several social media platforms and find myself saying, “My how times have changed,” more often than I’d like.

 I used to think homecoming activities were unbearably cheesy.
 I enjoyed some of the festivities like the variety show, but would hardly say I “bled orange” (our school color), as they would say.
 This weekend, seven years later, I experienced the true spirit of homecoming along with alumni of all ages.
 Signs everywhere said “Welcome back!” and I felt like I had returned home.